YanickT/Library/README.md

 ## TODO:
-- Make administration.py more elegant (remove redundant code)
 - Improve paper update form
-- add column in home for non connected papers with rankdir = "LR"
 - add non weight dependency
 - add summery option to paper
 - make paper green with checkbox to indicate it is finished